 How I usually end up with empty seats next to me on flights

-1. Flying mid week as opposed to Mondays, Fridays, and weekends
+1. Flying mid week (as opposed to Mondays, Fridays, and weekends)

-3. Traveling solo
+3. Traveling solo (and remaining as flexible as possible)

-5. Purchasing an extra seat
+4. Purchasing an extra seat

-Method number 1: avoid flying on the weekends
+1. Avoid flying on the weekends

 SANspotter empty seat

 If you have to fly on Saturday, I’d recommend flying in the late afternoon and evening – everyone is pretty much where they need to go by that point, and the chances of getting an empty seat next to you on your flight will be much higher.
-At least that’s my experience anyway.
+At least that’s my experience.

 When you choose your aisle seat, that only leaves the center seat open.
-The chances of anyone voluntarily choosing that center seat over an aisle or a window somewhere else is extremely slim unless the flight is completely full.
+The chances of anyone voluntarily choosing that center seat over an aisle or a window somewhere else is extremely slim – unless the flight is completely full.

-Seats 15D (and E) all to myself in the center section of a Norwegian Air 787-9 from LGW to LAX.
+Seats 15D (and E) all to myself in the center section of a Norwegian Air 787-9 economy from LGW to LAX.
 The only downside of having an open seat next to me was that I couldn’t ask “you gonna finish that?” as I pointed to their tray of uneaten food.

 It’s a win-win situation no matter the outcome.
-If the seat remains empty, then… yay!
+If the seat remains empty, then… woohoo!
 If that middle seat ends up being occupied, chances are extremely high that the middle seat guy or gal would be thrilled to death to switch it for an aisle or a window so that you and your traveling partner can still sit together.

 This is actually just an extension of the aisle seat method I described above.
 However, it’s worth noting that there is a major advantage to traveling by yourself that will greatly increase the chances of having an open seat next to you: flexibility.